TejasTadikonda04/google_trends/README.md

 ## Instructions:
-To run the project, first clone the repository by executing git clone https://github.com/TejasTadikonda04/google_trends in your terminal.
-After cloning, navigate into the project directory using cd google_trends.
-Once inside, create a copy of the environment configuration by running cp .env.sample .env.
-This will generate a .env file containing the default environment variables required by Docker.
-Next, run docker-compose up --build to build and launch all services: the ETL pipeline, PostgreSQL database, and Streamlit dashboard.
-Once all containers are running successfully, open your browser and go to http://localhost:8501 to access the interactive dashboard.
+To run the project, first clone the repository by executing `git clone https://github.com/TejasTadikonda04/google_trends` in your terminal.
+After cloning, navigate into the project directory using `cd google_trends`.
+Once inside, create a copy of the environment configuration by running `cp .env.sample .env`.
+This will generate a `.env` file containing the default environment variables required by Docker.
+Next, run `docker-compose up --build` to build and launch all services: the ETL pipeline, PostgreSQL database, and Streamlit dashboard.
+Once all containers are running successfully, open your browser and go to `http://localhost:8501` to access the interactive dashboard.

 ## Screenshot of Streamlit dashboard:
 ![Alt text](/streamlit_screenshot.png)